paragliding training center

 The red arrow points to the measurable gap between the reed petal and the valve body.
 The curved steel plates prevent the petals from opening too far.

-When reattaching the reed valve to the crankcase, be CERTAIN to clean the threaded hole and screws with brake cleaner.
+When reattaching the reed valve to the crankcase, be CERTAIN to clean the threaded holes in the crankcase and the screws with brake cleaner.
 Apply BLUE threadlock to the screws and torque to 2.5 Nm (Top 80) or to what the owner's manual specifies for your engine.
 Use a very thin layer of RTV sealant on the gasket.
 Too much of it can clog the pump port.